carlogilmar/my-digital-garden/learning/smalltalk/tdd.md

 - Tests first reveal duplication, then push for abstraction.
 - If you try to design the whole abstraction on day one, you’ll overthink and risk the wrong design.
 - If you refactor relentlessly, good design will emerge.
+- TDD isn’t about writing perfect code the first time.
+- It’s about growing code in tiny steps, while systematically strangling duplication.
+- If you trust the cycle, good design will emerge, even if you didn’t see it upfront.
+- TDD naturally introduces new abstractions when the problem demands it.
+- Wait for the test pressure to justify new abstractions.
+- Abstraction is not the starting point, it’s the reward of disciplined TDD.